facadus/kelper/readme.md

 * **library** *(string, optional can be empty if not a library)* - Library name *(ex. "application")*
 * **sourcePath** *(string)* - Full path of sources *(ex.
 "C:\work\Example\src\common")*
 * **compiledPath** *(string)* - Full path of compile directory *(ex.
 "C:\work\Example\target\compiled\common")*

+Function will receive as second parameter array of all packages.

 *Example*: